- Charging Ahead!Charging Ahead!EV Chargers are available for use free of charge!

 Big Belly Solar Trash Compactors

-As part of a pilot project Chapman University recently installed three Big Belly Solar Trash Compactors on main campus.
+As part of a pilot project in March of 2013 Chapman University installed three Big Belly Solar Trash Compactors on main campus.
 These three dual trash and recycling units replaced 8 trash bins and 7 recycling bins on main campus.
-The bins that the Big Bellys replaced, had to be checked twice a day, every day.
-Now the Big Bellys send an email to the custodians when they are full.
-The bins are now empty roughly 1.3 times a week, so our custodial staff has been able to re-allocate the saved time to other projects.
+The 15 bins that the Big Bellys replaced, had to be checked twice a day, every day.
+Instead of requiring person to physically check every bin, the Big Bellys send an email to the custodians when they are full.
+The three pilot bins are were emptied roughly 1.3 times a week, so our custodial staff was able to re-allocate the saved time to other projects.
+Because the pilot project was so successful, in the fall of 2013 Chapman added 7 more dual trash and recycling Big Bellys to the campus landscape.